splunk/public-o11y-docs/gdi/monitors-hosts/apache-httpserver.rst

 Apache configuration
 --------------------

-After you’ve set up the Collector, follow these steps to configure the Apache web server to expose status metrics:
+After you've set up the Collector, follow these steps to configure the Apache web server to expose status metrics:

 1. Activate the ``mod_status`` module in your Apache server.
 Make sure